webtranslateit/webtranslateit/README.md

 ## Supported Rails Versions

-The gem currently has been tested against the following version of Rails:
+The gem currently has been tested against the following versions of Rails:

 * 2.3.4
 * 2.3.5

-Please open a discussion on [the support forum](https://webtranslateit.com/forum) if you're using a version of Rails that is not listed above and the gem is not working properly.
+Please open a discussion on [our support site](http://help.webtranslateit.com) if you're using a version of Rails that is not listed above and the gem is not working properly.

-## What is Web Translate It anyway?
+# What is Web Translate It anyway?

-Web Translate It is a web-based software for translating websites and applications.
-Its API it affords you to translate on Web Translate It’s web interface and test your translations on your development or staging environment.
-This is really useful for translations to translate on a stable environment, while being able to test their work directly.
+Web Translate It is an easy to use web-based translation hub to collaboratively translate software.

-Take a look at the [tour page](https://webtranslateit.com/tour) and at our [plans](https://webtranslateit.com/plans).
-We have a 10-day free trial, so you can give it a try for free.
+To learn more about it, please visit our [tour page](https://webtranslateit.com/tour).

-Released under the MIT License.
+This gem is released under the MIT License.